 — MORE NOW, LESS LATER: Virgin Mobile USA, one of Sprint's brands for prepaid, no-contract phone service, started selling the iPhone in June.
 It costs $549 for a basic model, higher than the $100 charged for Sprint-branded service.
 However, service will cost $30 a month and won't require a contract.
 Sprint charges $80 per month and requires a two-year contract.
 The Virgin Mobile customer can save nearly $800 over two years.

-— LEFTOVERS: T-Mobile doesn't sell iPhones, but it's trying to lure AT&T iPhone owners who are out of contract to switch to T-Mobile.
+— LEFTOVERS: T-Mobile doesn't sell iPhones, but it will start advertising that AT&T iPhone owners who are out of contract can switch to T-Mobile.
 That had been possible, but iPhones had slower speeds on T-Mobile's networks.
 T-Mobile has reshuffled the frequencies on its network to let it match or even exceed AT&T's data speeds on iPhones.
 Initially, that will be noticeable only in a few spots scattered around in such cities as New York, Seattle, Las Vegas and Washington.